top of page

 Rosette residents finally received electricity to heat their tiny homes on January 15th ... but on July 18th, during a heatwave,

 the city cut the power.
+Now it's winter and the city refuses to turn on the heat.
 Why?

 National Health Care for the Homeless Council reports: